-The major differences between worker productivity by industries in the Limestone Coast region and South Australia were:
+The major differences between the jobs held by the full-time equivalent local workers of the Limestone Coast region and South Australia were:

 The total worker productivity by industry in the Limestone Coast region increased by $2,840 between 2013/14 and 2018/19.

-The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Limestone Coast region were for:
+The largest changes in worker productivity by industries between 2013/14 and 2018/19 in the Limestone Coast region were for those employed in: